apanjain/ML-Ops/kube-deployer/README.md

   - `KAFKA_USER`
   - `KAFKA_USER`

-- Also, update the contents of the ca-cert file inside `kube-crud-deployment.yaml` file
+- Also, update the contents of the ca-cert file inside `kube-crud-deployment.yaml` file.
+  (according to your public-key for the kafka Certificate Authority)

 - Deploy the container on the cluster